 Some Quicksilver cards run on the Visa network, while others carry the Mastercard logo.
 Both can include helpful benefits.
 Mine was a Visa Signature card.
 Those additional privileges include:

-- Extended warranty coverage (double the original manufacturer’s written U.S. repair warranty up to one full year on warranties of three years or less)
+- Extended warranty coverage: It doubles the original manufacturer’s written U.S. repair warranty up to two years or less on warranties of up to two years or less.

-- Purchase protection (if eligible purchases are damaged or stolen within 90 days of purchase, Visa will repair or replace them, up to $500 per claim)
+- Purchase protection: If eligible purchases are damaged or stolen within 90 days of purchase (up to $1,000 per loss and a maximum of $25,000 every 12 months.)

-- An auto rental collision damage waiver (this is secondary coverage, meaning you need to go through your personal car insurance policy first – if you have one – but it can still be useful)
+- Auto rental collision damage waiver: This is secondary coverage, meaning you need to go through your personal car insurance policy first — if you have one — but it can still be useful.

 Free credit monitoring offers a different kind of protection.
 It can alert you to identity theft issues, and it also helps you improve your credit score, which is one of the most important numbers in your financial life.